 Episode 21: Eating Disorders and the Holidays with Kezia Reeder

 For those who celebrate, the holidays can be a hard time for individuals with eating disorders.
-Not only do Western holidays often center on food, but they also often bring stressors related to seeing people for the first time in a while.
-This year, as collective anxiety surrounding COVID-19, vaccinations, and variants lingers, the holidays may be especially challenging.
+Not only do Western holidays often center on food, but they also have the potential to bring stress related to social gatherings, busy schedules, and unrealistic expectations.
 Reflecting on holidays past with an eating disorder, our guest Kezia says she struggled at first without any outside support.
 She hid her disorder from family and friends, suffering in silence amid food- and body-related conversations and a lack of routine around meals.
 During her recovery, Kezia explains that she used trial and error to navigate the holidays successfully.
-The more present she was in treatment, she says, the more present she could be outside of it.
-With the help of her treatment team, she learned how to enlist family support—a key element to her recovery—develop a meal plan, and approach holiday food as just food.
+She says the more present she was in treatment, the more present she could be outside of it.
+With the help of her care team, she learned how to enlist family support—a key element to her recovery—develop a meal plan, and approach holiday food as just food.

 - How to support a loved one with an eating disorder during the holiday season